seinecle/codapps/docs/generated-html/subdir/assembled adocs_temp_slides.md

 - adding pictures to the app, we will use a Component named `*Image*` (not Picture)
 - adding buttons to the app, we will use a `*Button*` Component (this one is intuitive!)

-== 3.
-Two approaches to work on mobile apps

 To sum up what we have seen so far: